Pittsburgh: 21st century

 During the late 2000s recession, Pittsburgh was economically strong, adding jobs when most cities were losing them.
 It was one of the few cities in the United States to see housing property values rise.
 Between 2006 and 2011, the Pittsburgh metropolitan statistical area (MSA) experienced over 10% appreciation in housing prices, the highest appreciation of the largest 25 metropolitan statistical areas in the United States, with 22 of the largest 25 metropolitan statistical areas experiencing depreciations in housing values.

 In September 2009, the 2009 G20 Pittsburgh summit was held in Pittsburgh.

+In April 2026, Pittsburgh hosted the NFL draft for the first time.
+The event hosted over 805,000 people in the city during the 3 day event.